 As a pianist, composer, statesman, and philanthropist, Ignacy Jan Paderewski embodied the idea of the Renaissance man in an undeniable way.
 Few other star concert pianists can boast that they fought for — and helped win — their country’s independence.Paderewski was born in 1860, and he became a popular artist by the end of the 1880s.
 As a pianist, Paderewski was known for his improvisational fortitude and bold, dramatic interpretations.
-His interpretations of Chopin and Liszt were especially lauded.
+His interpretations of Frédéric Chopin and Franz Liszt were especially lauded.
 Multiple sources note his charismatic stage presence.
 He was handsome, with a sharp face and wild red hair that could only have helped his stardom.

 One particular story seems to capture the height of his celebrity.
 He was close friends with Theodore Thomas, the founder and first music director of the Chicago Symphony Orchestra.
 As the Rosenthal Archives of the Chicago Symphony Orchestra detail, Paderewski performed at the World’s Columbian Exposition in 1893, headlining the inaugural concert with the Exposition Orchestra under Thomas’s baton.
-He performed his own Piano Concerto in A minor and Schumann’s Piano Concerto.
+He performed his own Piano Concerto in A minor and Robert Schumann’s Piano Concerto.

 The performance was scandalous, but not because of the program.
-Under Thomas’s leadership, the exposition favored Midwestern piano builders out of respect to its Chicago setting.
+Under Thomas’ leadership, the exposition favored Midwestern piano builders out of respect to its Chicago setting.
 Steinway, a New York company, was one of the builders that took exception to this decision, and they withdrew from the exposition.

 However, as the CSO Archives note, Paderewski was “unofficially an exclusive Steinway artist and if he was going to perform, it had to be on a Steinway.”
 So, the night before the first performance, workers actually snuck a Steinway grand piano into the concert hall.
 Though he had had no knowledge of the switch, Thomas was rebuked by the exposition’s committee and was besieged with negative publicity from the local press.